Faculty Studentship Information

-To be considered for most University or Faculty studentships you must apply through the university admissions process by the January deadline of 12 noon (midday) on 11 January 2019.
+To be considered for most University or Faculty studentships you must have applied through the university admissions process by 12 noon (midday) on 10 January 2020.

 The Faculty and University have a number of studentships available to fund graduate study in English.
 In recent years about 11 studentships a year have been offered to study on our master's programmes, and about 20 studentships a year to study on our doctoral programme.
 Most of these are offered to UK or EU students, but two or three studentships on both the master's programme and the doctoral programme (four to six in total) are awarded to overseas students.

-The AHRC grant application process (open to UK/ EU students only) is managed by the University, so there is no need for a separate application to the AHRC.
-The Humanities Division has a block grant allocation of 40 doctoral and 10 master’s awards from the AHRC.
+The University of Oxford is a partner in the OOC AHRC Doctoral Training Partnership, which offers studentship funding for UK and EU students.
+Candidates who are interested in being considered for this funding are required to indicate this when applying for a place on a doctoral programme, and to upload a statement in support of their application.
 English also nominates candidates each year for Clarendon Scholarships (open to UK/ EU and Overseas students).
-Here too application is made through the central admissions process, and there is no need to submit any further information.
+Here too application is made through the central admissions process, but there is no need to submit any further information.
 The Humanities Division offers around 35 Clarendon scholarships a year.
 Smaller numbers of other scholarships are also offered.
 All eligible candidates are automatically considered for these scholarships.